cavapoo-cavoodle-dog-breed-info

 Progressive Retinal Atrophy (PRA):

 PRA is a group of several genetic diseases in dogs and cats that can cause blindness.
-It is an inherited but painless disease.
-Spaniels and Poodles, both are prone to PRA, therefore Cavoodle may inherit it from them.
+It can be inherited from one or both of their parents, but it is painless.
+Spaniels and Poodles, both prone to PRA; therefore Cavoodle may inherit it from them.

-To avoid your dog developing PRA, get a puppy from a reputable Cavoodle breeder or your dog may end up developing different health conditions.
+To avoid your dog developing PRA, get a puppy from a reputable Cavoodle breeder, or your dog may end up getting PRA and many other health conditions.

 Hip Dysplasia:

 Hip Dysplasia is a hip socket malfunction in dogs that can lead to lameness and arthritis.
-It can be caused due to several reasons including poorly developed muscles or some genetic problems.
-Usually, large-sized dog breeds are prone to Hip Dysplasia but other breeds can be affected too.
+It can be caused due to several reasons, including poorly developed muscles and/or genetic problems.
+Usually, large-sized dog breeds are prone to Hip Dysplasia, but smaller breeds can also be affected.

-Hip Dysplasia is a very painful disease but it can be treated by medicine or surgery depending on the condition.
+Hip Dysplasia is a very painful disease, but it can be treated by medications or surgery, depending on the condition.

 Slipping Kneecaps: